polderknowledge/parsy/README.md

 ## Why?

 We are sure that we are solving the same UX/UI problems every day.
 Sometimes these problems relate to basic patterns and other times they are more complex.
-Therefor we believe in a library, like this, to describe these problems so we are able to recognize them and choose for an existing implementation before writing our own.
+Therefor we believe in a library like this, to describe these problems so we are able to recognize them and choose for an existing implementation before writing our own.

 These are some good reads that inspired us to start with this project: